-Use this list to cross reference the college’s best-connected employers.
+Use this list to cross-reference the college’s best-connected employers.
 These are the employers who understand the value of your college on a broader level.

-Use the above information to:
+Use the information gathered in Activity 2 to:

 - Increased partnership opportunities for new program development and support